 UNC School of Education Faculty

-UNC School of Education faculty members in the Ed.D. in Organizational Learning and Leadership program are committed to empowering the next generation of responsible and passionate organizational leaders.
-Our exceptional faculty members have expertise in organizational change and implementation science, evaluation, and leadership, making the Ed.D. in Organizational Learning and Leadership a unique program where faculty provide students with the tools needed to be successful in the pursuit of a doctorate degree and in accessing professional opportunities.
+UNC School of Education faculty members in the Ed.D. concentration in Organizational Learning and Leadership are committed to empowering the next generation of responsible and passionate organizational leaders.
+Our exceptional faculty members have expertise in organizational change and implementation science, evaluation, and leadership, making the Ed.D. concentration in Organizational Learning and Leadership a unique program where faculty provide students with the tools needed to be successful in the pursuit of a doctorate degree and in accessing professional opportunities.
 This program was designed and launched to help students acquire the skills needed in leadership within organizations and directly apply them in the field, making a difference across multiple industries in organizations.

 Learn More